michaelweinberger/Pipeline-for-scRNA-seq-and-scATAC-seq-analysis/README.md

 ### scRNA-seq mRNA velocity analysis
 - `scRNA_velocity`   Indicates if scRNA-seq clustering should be run ("Yes" or "No")
 - `scRNA_velocity_cellranger_dir`   File path to a directory containing Cellranger "path/to outs/possorted_genome_bam.bam" scRNA-seq mapping BAM files.
+Will be used to generate count matrices of spliced and unspliced reads.
 If the scRNA-seq mapping part of the pipeline has been run, this variable does not need to be supplied and the mapping outputs generated will automatically be used for analysis.
 - `scvelo_input`   File path to a clustered Scanpy (with file ending ".h5ad") or Seurat (with file ending ".rds") object.
 Cell barcodes in the object should match those in the Cellranger output BAM files supplied.
-Object metadata need to contain columns named "barcode" (cell barcodes) and "cell_type" (cell type labels).
+Object metadata should contain columns named "barcode" (cell barcodes) and "cell_type" (cell type labels).
+UMAP coordinate fields should be present.
+Count data may be normalised and log-transformed.
 If the scRNA-seq annotation part of the pipeline has been run, this variable does not need to be supplied and the annotated object generated will automatically be used for analysis.

 ### scATAC-seq mapping
 - `scATAC_mapping`   Indicates if scATAC-seq mapping via Cellranger-ATAC should be run ("Yes" or "No")